-In Light Of Ai-Fueled Misinformation, 80% Of Corporates Keen On Online Audit Of Their Brands
+In Light of AI-Fueled Misinformation, 80% of Corporates Keen on Online Audit of Their Brands

-The visitors to the Reputation House stand were comprised of local SMEs and international blue-chip firms which participated in the event.“15 companies scheduled post-event meetings to explore long-term relations with us.
-Looking at the high interest of visitors to our stand is reflective of our previresearch about the event before deciding to participate and leadingto open an office in Saudi Arabia.”
+The visitors to the Reputation House stand were comprised of local SMEs and international blue-chip firms which participated in the event.
+“15 companies scheduled post-event meetings to explore long-term relations with us.
+Looking at the high interest of visitors to our stand is reflective of our previous research about the event before deciding to participate and leading us to open an office in Saudi Arabia.”
 Revealed Nikita.

 Reputation House displayed its ability of online analytics of trends by a real-time data dissection of the Seamless Saudi Arabia event - from August 2, 2023, to September 4, 2023.
 The live analysis stunned the audience and received a resounding applause.